relab-services/rejs/README.md

+⚠️ Deprecated in favour of [fastify-kit](https://github.com/relab-services/dev-kit/tree/master/packages/fastify/fastify-kit).

+⚠️ Do not use it in produciton.

 # re.js

 **re.js** is a framework built on top of Express that facilitates the development of API endpoints using the capabilities of Typescript and Zod.